sunpho84/nissa/doc/wip.md

 ### Nissa code, a bit of history

-Written since 2009 to provide a new framework replacing the TAO code of APE Rushed to be used in the BG/P Cineca machine Fermi, to profit from the opportunities of the first PRACE projects
+Written **since 20010** to provide a new framework replacing the TAO code used on APE machine (up to Nazario era).

+Rushed a bit, to be used in the BG/P Cineca machine Fermi, to profit from the opportunities of the first PRACE projects

 ![Old commits](oldCommits.png)